One of the questions we are most often asked is, “What do you mean by Freestyle?”

 Our online tutorials cover every area of the ISTD Freestyle qualifications, with no geographical limits to training.
 The requirements of each examination are fully explained, and each tutorial covers a specific area, engaging the student in everything that they are required to know.
 Candidates entering for Freestyle examinations perform solo and our students submit videos of their performances to us for feedback, ensuring that both the practical and theoretical elements of the qualification are fully met.

-Examination and Courses
+Examinations and Courses

 August 2019: Session in Hertfordshire, England.
 Date to be announced.